 - Child day care expenses

 Application and technical assistance is available at the Houston Food Bank (535 Portwall Street).
-Or, call 832-369-9390 to speak with a Client Assistance Program representative.
+Or, call 832-369-9390 to speak with a Community Assistance Program representative.

 - Children born in U.S. to undocumented residents may be eligible for SNAP assistance